FirstGit178/SoC_Lab_Week6/index.md

 ### **Code Adaptation**

-Adapting the code to display my design I thought at first would be easy...................
+Adapting the code to display my designs at first I thought would be easy...................
 # *Yeah, should be easy and I'll do something..... like my lecturer's binary rain*
 <img src="docs/assets/images/DigitalRainDev1.png">
-but once I started I soon realised this is not the case, It is a big insentive to get the code correct before testing it on the board.
-Due to the delay when waiting for the program to generate the bitstream which must be done before testing the new code each time. many times I thought I had a design all figured out but when I programmed the board the result was not what I expected.

-but once I started I soon realised this is not the case, It is a big insentive to get the code correct before each test becomes a strong incentive to get the code right before trying it on the board.
-Many times I thought I had the design completely figured out, but when I programmed the board, the result was nothing like what I expected.
+but once I started I quickly realised it wasn’t.
+Because generating the bitstream takes time, every test requires patience, which makes it important to get the code right before attempting to program the board.
+Many times I thought I had solved the problem, only to find that the hardware produced something completely unexpected.

-# (Briefly show how you changed the template code to display a different image.
-Demonstrate your understanding.
-Guideline: 1-2 short paragraphs.)
+I started with the supplied stripes template and modified it to show a different image.
+Instead of the original pattern, I split the screen into three vertical regions and used the column value (col) to switch between green, white, and orange.
+For each column, I set the RGB intensities, which kept the colours clean and consistent across the width of the screen.

+By adjusting the column ranges and their RGB values, the template now displays a simple tricolour flag rather than the default design.
+Working through this made it clear to me how the pixel-generation logic works — each pixel’s colour is determined by its position, so changing those ranges or intensity values immediately changes what appears on screen.

+if(col >= 11'd0 && col <11'd213) begin

+      red_next   <= 4'b0000;
+      green_next <= 4'b1111;
+      blue_next  <= 4'b0000;

+   end

+   else if(col >= 11'd213 && col < 11'd426) begin

+      red_next   <= 4'b1111;
+      green_next <= 4'b1111;
+      blue_next  <= 4'b1111;
+   end

+   else if(col >= 11'd426 && col < 11'd640) begin

+      red_next   <= 4'b1111;
+      green_next <= 4'b0111;
+      blue_next  <= 4'b0000;
+   end

 ### **Simulation**